eead-csic-compbio/scripting_linux_shell/session2.md

 /bin
 ```

-These are the locations were the shell will look for commands.
+These are the locations where the shell will look for commands.
 In fact, you can use `which` to check the result of that search:

 ```
 which conda